A global network of connections depicted from a satellite view of Earth at night.

 The sessions will explore various thematic dimensions of global geopolitics (technology, trade, energy and climate, security, democracy/global governance) and apply them to relevant global or regional contexts (transatlantic relations, US/China/EU rivalry, Global South and MENA perspectives, and emerging powers).

-• This module concentrates on developing effective corporate and public affairs strategies for conflict situations, such as the Ukraine/Russia war or the war in Libya.
+• This module concentrates on developing effective corporate and public affairs strategies in situations of geopolitical fragmentation and rising economic and political insecurity.

 Participants will acquire advanced techniques to anticipate, decide upon, and manage complex geopolitical and geo-economic challenges.